RahulGuptaNitro/rahulguptanitro.github.io/about/index.md

 ## Bit About Me

 Hi!
-I am Rahul Kumar Gupta currently pursuing Information Technology Engineering from Noida Institute of Engineering & Technology.
+I am Rahul Kumar Gupta pursuing Information Technology Engineering from Noida Institute of Engineering & Technology.

 I am deeply interested in the vast field of algorithms, fascinated by the emerging wonders of machine learning, and keen to learn